 The first thing you should try if you're stuck on text messages (especially with one person) is to send a photo or any other type of attachment to that contact.
 This generally refreshes iMessage and snaps it back into action.
 But if the message isn't sending at all, move on to other fixes.

-Maybe iMessage somehow got turned off, or some file got corrupted.
+Maybe iMessage somehow got turned off, or some files got corrupted.
 Restarting iMessage from settings will fix this issue and get you back from text messages to iMessage in no time.

-Then, open the Settings app and scroll down till you find the ‘Messages’ option; tap it to open it.
+Then, open the Settings app and scroll until you find the 'Messages' option; tap it to open it.

-If somehow, the toggle for iMessage is already off, you’ve found the culprit!
-Just enable it, and you’ll be good to go.
+If the toggle for iMessage is somehow off, you've found the culprit!
+Just enable it, and you'll be good to go.
 But if it is on, turn off the toggle for iMessage.

 Wait for a few seconds and enable the toggle for iMessage again.

 Note: You should be connected to cellular data or Wi-Fi to activate iMessage.
-Additionally, you should also be able to send an SMS to Apple’s servers.
+You should also be able to send an SMS to Apple's servers.
 So, you should either have message credits or SMS sending capability on your plan.

 iMessage will activate within a few seconds.

-Open the Messages app again and try sending a message to the contact you were experiencing the problem with.
-But instead of opening the chat from conversation threads, tap the ‘New message’ button in the top-right corner.
+Open the Messages app again and try sending a message to the contact with whom you were experiencing the problem.
+But instead of opening the chat from conversation threads, tap the 'New message' button in the top-right corner.